umairkhan-10/mediaire_task/README.md

 - Store sensitive credentials like MongoDB URI in some env file or probably AWS Secrets Manager.
 - Implement batch processing in Fr-HUB and Fr-BRAIN for fetching/processing to reduce the number of database calls.
-- Implement Multi-Processing in FRBRAIN to create the reports in a much more optimized way.
 - Handle the case, when FrBRAIN server stops and reports are stuck in 'In Process'.
 - Implement a retry mechanism for handling network communication errors gracefully.
-- Implement a locking mechanism to avoid handling of same data by multiple threads.
 - Can Implement authentication/encryption for DB connections.
 - Utilize monitoring and logging tools like ELK, Prometheus, Grafana or Sentry etc.
 - Better and more comprehensive unit test cases for the system.